Career Pathways in Arts and Communications: Exploring Options and Exceptions

 The telecommunications pathway include careers focus on the transmission of information through various technologies:

-professionals who maintain the hardware and software necessary for communication networks. -
+- Network systems administrators professionals who maintain the hardware and software necessary for communication networks.

-specialists who work with equipment that transmit data, voice, and video signals via satellite. -
+- Satellite communications technicians specialists who work with equipment that transmit data, voice, and video signals via satellite.

-experts who install and maintain fiber optic cables use for high speed data transmission. -
+- Fiber optics technicians experts who install and maintain fiber optic cables use for high speed data transmission.

 Telecommunications careers typically require technical training and certification in specific systems and technologies.
 Many professionals in this pathway begin with vocational training or associate degrees in telecommunications or electronics before advance through on the job experience.